jipolanco/PencilArrays.jl/docs/src/PencilIO.md

 ## [Setting-up Parallel HDF5](@id setting_up_parallel_hdf5)

-If using the [Parallel HDF5 driver](@ref PHDF5Driver), the HDF5.jl package must
-be available and configured with MPI support.
+If using the [Parallel HDF5 driver](#PencilArrays.PencilIO.PHDF5Driver), the HDF5.jl package must be available and configured with MPI support.
-Note that HDF5.jl versions previous to [0.14](https://github.com/JuliaIO/HDF5.jl/releases/tag/v0.14.0) are not supported.
+Note that HDF5.jl versions previous to [v0.14](https://github.com/JuliaIO/HDF5.jl/releases/tag/v0.14.0) are not supported.

 Parallel HDF5 is not enabled in the default installation of HDF5.jl.
 For Parallel HDF5 to work, the HDF5 C libraries wrapped by HDF5.jl must be